mcpython4-coding/core/mcpython/storage/datafixers/general.md

 These is for use for small potions of IGroupFixers.
 They are applied onto an IGroupFixer together with some args.
 The group fixer will decide how to handle it.

+Integration with the old system
+-
+There is no way to load the old data fixers as they were not implemented in an dynamic way for mods.

 Examples
 -
 _WIP_